wietze/mitre-eu-2020/hijacking-dlls-in-windows.md

 # Detecting DLL Hijacking (2)
 ## ... but not impossible
-* 🔎 Instead of just looking for the DLL Injection, look for the **behaviour that follows**
+* 🔎 Instead of just looking for the DLL Hijacking, look for the **behaviour that follows**

 * 📚 **Layer your defences**!